Pelagicore/meta-pelux/README.md

 * poky (http://git.yoctoproject.org/cgit/cgit.cgi/poky)
 * meta-openembedded (http://cgit.openembedded.org/meta-openembedded/)
 * meta-virtualization (http://git.yoctoproject.org/cgit/cgit.cgi/meta-virtualization),
   if the "process-containment" distro feature has been enabled
 * meta-bistro (https://github.com/Pelagicore/meta-bistro)

+The relationship with `meta-bistro`, which is also developed at Pelagicore, is that `meta-bistro` contains general software recipes and configurations, aimed at the IVI domain, but no distribution and no images, whereas meta-pelux builds on top of meta-bistro by adding a distro and recipes to build complete system images.

 Branching
 ---------